moneroexamples/finding-mine-tx-ins-and-outs/README.md

 Due to how [Monero](https://getmonero.org/) monero works, it is rather impossible to know which input and outputs in a given transaction belong to a specific user based on their record in the blockchain.
-The reason is, that knowing someones xmr address does not enable us to get this information from the blockchain.
+The reason is, that knowing someone's xmr address does not enable us to get this information from the blockchain.
 In order to obtain this information, private view and spend keys are required.
 But how do you use them to get this information?